robert-clayton/ILYA/README.md

 # How To Use

-- Put images into a subfolder within `./Images/`
+- Put images into a subfolder within `Images`
 - Run app with `python3 main.py`
 - Select the folder you want to label
 - Press the `Load Images` button to begin